-1. What do vineyards in Canada do to protect their grapevines?
-Does it work?
-2. What does one vineyard in Quebec use?
+1. How do vineyards in Canada protect their grapevines during the winter?
+2. How do vineyards in Canada protect their grapevines?
+Does this work?
 3. What is geothermal energy?
-4. How does geothermal energy work?
-5. How is geothermal energy used at the vineyard?
-RITICAL THINKING Do you think this technology can be used for other crops?
+4. How does traditional geothermal energy work?
+5. How did the team at Vignoble du Ruisseau use geothermal energy?
+CI RITICAL THINKING Do you think this technology can be used for other crops?
 Explain your answer.
+2. What are your thoughts on using geothermal energy to protect grapevines?